 The NH Mandatory SAT Test

 The State uses the scores on the mandatory test to compare NH high schools.
 Good results by RHS students will move the school up in the rankings, which can have positive impacts on the attitude of college admissions offices toward RHS applicants, the ability to hire and retain good teachers, local real estate values and the general morale in the school and community.
-The winter SAT Boot Camp of Reach High Scholars Program is one of just two on-site SAT prep courses leading into the NH mandatory test.
+The winter SAT Boot Camp of Reach High Scholars Program is one of the few on-site SAT prep courses leading into the NH mandatory test.